-Annual membership fees to Falkirk Camera Club are £30 to all members (18 and over), except Junior member (14 – 17yrs incl) who are £15 per year.
+Annual membership fees to Falkirk Camera Club are £35 to all members (18 and over), except Junior member (14 – 17yrs incl) who are £15 per year.
+There is also a £2.50 charge each time you attend.

 Please feel free to ask any of the Committee questions you may have about the club.
 Committee members are easily identifiable by their name badges, and you will almost always find one next to the door to give you a warm welcome and point you in the right direction.